wavespectra/wavespectra/docs/install.rst

 .. note::

-    Wavespectra requires numpy and a Fortran compiler such as `gfortran` available on the system when installing with `pip` in order to build the watershed partitioning module.
+    Wavespectra requires a Fortran compiler such as `gfortran` available on the system when installing with `pip` in order to build the watershed partitioning module.
     Installation from conda-forge includes pre-compiled versions of the code so the compiler is not required.

 From sources